 Loss carry forward

-As of 2018 the reduction of tax base on account of transfer prices exceeding the arms length price will only be allowed if the related party also performs the corresponding adjustment i.e. increases its tax base.
+As of 2018 the reduction of higher tax base on account of transfer prices deviating from the arms length price will only be allowed to reduced if the related party also performs the corresponding adjustment on his end i.e. increases its tax base.
 Currently there is no such pre-condition; a statement confirming the amount of tax adjustment is the only thing that is presently required from the other party.

 Transactions involving a foreign company and its Hungarian branch will have to be documented only if those transactions are taxable in Hungary (according to the double tax treaty in place).

-Transactions without consideration will have to conform to stricter rules to be recognized as business expenses.
+Transactions carried out free of charge will have to conform to stricter rules to be recognized as business expenses.
 As of 2017 upon filing its tax return the party on the receiving end will have to issue also a statement declaring that the corporate tax have been paid on the income resulting from the said transaction.
 If the receiving party does not conduct any business activities, his declaration of this fact will also suffice to exempt the provider party from the obligation to increase the tax base on his end.

-Expenses incurred by workplace nurseries will be recognized as business expense in the future.
+Expenses incurred on account of workplace nurseries will be recognized as business expense in the future.

 The changes introduced to the definition of licence fee under the Act on Corporate Income Tax have mostly been mirrored also under the Act on Local Taxes, except that the base of local business tax will be allowed to be reduced by the income deriving from a licence fee transaction, as before (under Corporate Income Tax it is the profit that will be eligible for the 50% tax allowance).

-Pursuant to a previous amendment businesses will be allowed to file their local business tax returns also with the Tax Office which in turn will forward their returns to the competent municipalities.
-This regulation has been supplemented with the option to make use of the mediation of the Tax Office also in respect of revised tax filings.
-The catch is, though, that the Tax Office will only forward returns which are filed electronically.
+Pursuant to a previous amendment businesses are allowed to file their local business tax returns also with the tax authority which in turn forwards these returns to the competent municipalities.
+This regulation has been supplemented with the option to make use of the mediation of the tax authority also in respect of revised tax filings.
+However, please note that the tax authority will only forward returns which are filed electronically.

 Building tax and land tax

-Foundations will only be exempted from building tax and land tax if they are registered as owners of such property in the land registry and the property is utilised in close connection with their main activity.
-As further condition, the Tax Office shall also be notified of this fact in writing annually by the end of each May.
+Foundations will only be exempted from building tax and land tax if they are registered as owners of such property in the land registry and the property is utilised in close relation with their main activity.
+As further condition, the tax authority shall also be notified of this fact in writing annually by the end of each May.

-Headcount limit set as a criteria for the availability of KIVA tax scheme has been increased to a maximum of 50 employee (from the current number of 25).
-As a consequence the upper headcount limit over which a taxable person under KIVA will be compelled to abandon this tax scheme has been elevated to 100 (from the current limit of 50).
+Head count limit set as a criteria for the availability of KIVA tax scheme has been increased to a maximum of 50 employee (from the current number of 25).
+Consequently, the upper head count limit over which a taxpayer under KIVA will be compelled to abandon this tax scheme has been elevated to 100 (from the current limit of 50).